 8. Waiting for your manager to tell you the next steps- step by painful step.

 American and Western managers generally pride themselves on trusting their employees to do the job that they must do on their own.
 This means that the employees who get ahead show self-initiative and do not need to be told what to do at every step.
 Spoonfeeding or micromanaging is generally an activity managers in the West avoid.
 American employees generally feel bitter and spiteful towards those managers who micromanage.
+That's why as noted above, it's better to try it or do it yourself first before asking for help.

 9. Saying you are working from home, but not really working from home.